Human touch becomes history as Golden Gate moves to all-electronic tolls

-SAN FRANCISCO, March 27 In her job as a toll collector on the Golden Gate Bridge, Jacquie Dean has watched a cavalcade of humanity roll past her booth, from naked partiers to a generous soul who handed her a lobster dinner one holiday.
+SAN FRANCISCO In her job as a toll collector on the Golden Gate Bridge, Jacquie Dean has watched a cavalcade of humanity roll past her booth, from naked partiers to a generous soul who handed her a lobster dinner one holiday.

 All that came to an end just after midnight on Wednesday when an all-electronic payment system replaced Dean and her co-workers.